Market Access

 ecowasECOWAS

-The main goal of ECOWAS is to achieve collective self-sufficiency for its members.
-As a member of ECOWAS, The Gambia benefits from the numerous international economic partnership agreements (EPAs), particularly, the ECOWAS–EU EPA, which led to the gradual removal of trade restrictions between the partners.
+As a founding member of ECOWAS, The Gambia benefits from numerous international Economic Partnership Agreements (EPAs), such as the ECOWAS–EU EPA, which facilitates the progressive removal of trade restrictions between the EU and ECOWAS countries.